Trilarion/opensourcegames/entries/primeshooter.md

 - Assets license: GPL-2.0
 - Developer: Philip Dorrell

-Abstract browser based shooter game.
 The player must shoot falling numbers with their divisors and scores points for clearing prime numbers.

 ## Building